-The renovation included mechanical, electrical, plumbing and fire protection (MEP/FP) infrastructure upgrades and enhancements that were necessary due to fragmented and deficient systems from varying vintages of construction in the hospital.
-The end result is cohesive systems that operate to serve the department as a whole.
-MCE worked closely with Abbott to develop various options to consolidate the MEP/FP systems within the limits of the budget and construction phasing.
-Examples include piping design strategies which gave Abbott redundancy and flexibility with the critical plumbing / medical gas infrastructure and consolidating multiple heating systems to exclusively serve the ED and revising electrical normal and essential system power distribution from both Main Hospital and Heart Hospital sources.
-The newly designed systems also allows for future growth within the department.
+The renovation included mechanical, electrical, plumbing and fire protection (MEP/FP) upgrades and enhancements to unify the systems from different eras of construction.
+We worked closely with Abbott to develop options to consolidate the MEP/FP systems within the budget and phasing constraints.
+Examples include piping design strategies for redundancy and flexibility, consolidating multiple heating systems, and revising electrical power distribution from both Main Hospital and Heart Hospital sources.
+The new systems also allowed for future growth.

 We conducted extensive field surveys to document the existing systems and determine the needs and limitations.
 We provided the Architect with a drawing of the hidden chases and shafts that served major infrastructure during the schematic design phase.
 We used a BIM model to coordinate the trades before installation.
 This saved time and minimized down time of the ED.

 Allina | Abbott Northwestern Hospital BAS System

 Fighting for more than great design.

 Fairview | Southdale Hospital

 Catering to the needs of patients while integrating the best in class HVAC design.

 Mayo Clinic | Block 6 Parking Ramp